ikmb/exome-seq/docs/developer.md

 #### Normal versus somatic samples

 This pipeline deals differently with input data depending on whether or not it comes from a normal (germline) sample and/or somatic sample.
-And even more complexity is added if a a patient as a normal and multiple somatic samples.
+And even more complexity is added if a patient has a normal and multiple somatic samples.
 The logic behind this comes into play both for GATK-specific processing as well as non-GATK processing.
 This is because GATK requires score-recalibrated BAM files (because: reasons) and all other tools do not.
 In either case, the logic is the same - tag BAM files into "normal" and "tumor", group Channels by patient and sample IDs and then check which of these groupings has a) no somatic samples, b) no normal samples or c) normal and one or more somatic samples.
 These resulting channels are then plugged into the appropriate processing chains.

 ### Adding a new exome kit